Are you working as a Virtual Assistant and found yourself wondering, “when do I need business insurance?”

 I’ll let you into a secret, I never had any insurance to begin with either.
 I started up doing Virtual Assistant work as a bit of a side hustle on maternity leave.
 I felt like I was playing at it, testing the waters and the thought, “do I need business insurance?” never crossed my mind.

-When I started with my first major regular client four years ago, the stakes felt much higher.
+When I started with my first major regular Virtual Assistant job for a client five years ago, the stakes felt much higher.
 The clients she and by association, I, was doing work was at a national level.

 So what could happen?